-3. Reallocation of Student's Time Through Detention
+- 3. Reallocation of Student's Time Through Detention - a.

-- a.
 Some behavioral infractions warrant reallocation of a student's time through detention beyond the school day.
 This occurs when student misbehavior calls for a significant response short of suspension from school. - b.
 Written notice of detention outside of regularly scheduled school hours will be given to the parent of a student who is being assigned a detention at least one day in advance of the date of detention. - i.
-The staff member assigning the detention should retain a copy of the written notice. - ii.
+The staff member assigning the detention should retain a copy of the written notice.

+- ii.
 The written notice of detention will contain the reason that the detention is being assigned, the date of the detention, and the times that the detention will begin and end. - iii.
 The detention notice is to be signed by the parent and returned to the staff member who assigned the detention. - c.
-The responsibility for transportation of students assigned detention outside of school hours rests with the parents of the students. - d.
-If a student fails to complete detentions on the dates assigned and the parents have not contacted the staff members who assigned the detentions, the student may be referred to the administration and be subject to further disciplinary action. - e.
+Unless a school administrator determines otherwise, detention will be completed before participation in extracurricular activities. - d.
+The responsibility for transportation of students assigned detention outside of school hours rests with the parents of the students. - e.
+If a student fails to complete a detention on the date assigned and the parents have not contacted the staff member who assigned the detention, the student may be referred to the administration and be subject to further disciplinary action. - f.
 For infractions that warrant more serious consequences than other forms of detention, all procedures outlined above, in 3.a-d. will be followed.

-V. Suspensions of Up to Ten (10) Days
+V. Suspensions of Up to Ten School (10) Days